IliasMitseas/Airport-App/README.md

-Simple app that simulates the departure board of an airport.
-The app is developed with java spring Framework.
-I also used a docker postgres DB.
+Simple web application that simulates the departure board of an airport.
+The board has all the crud operations.
+The app is developed with spring Framework, from which I mostly use Spring-Data.
+I am also using PostgresDB via Docker.